| |

 Note: Asked of a half sample.

-reported seeing UFOs and the bodies of aliens – actually saw the remains of weather balloons and
+reported seeing UFOs and the bodies of aliens – actually saw the remains of

 crash-test dummies that were part of top-secret U.S. military experiments.
-Do you believe this
+Do

 report, or not?